 Sustainability and environmental impact: Aquaculture can have environmental implications, such as habitat degradation, water pollution, and escape of farmed fish into natural ecosystems (Holmer 2010).
 Ensuring sustainable practices, such as proper waste management, minimizing the use of antibiotics and chemicals, and reducing the ecological footprint of aquaculture operations, is necessary to mitigate these environmental impacts and maintain the long-term viability of the sector.
 The use of antibiotics in Aquaculture is strictly prohibited as their use may result in development of pathogens resistant to such drugs and the transfer of these pathogens into human body.
-To maintain market access for Indian shrimp exports, as many importing countries have strict regulations on antibiotic levels in seafood products, CAA released the list of banned chemicals and regulation in coastal aquaculture.
-CAA, MPEDA, and FSSAI have banned certain antimicrobials to regulate antibiotic use in Indian aquaculture, but antibiotic resistance remains a huge concern for scientific community.
+To maintain market access for Indian shrimp exports, as many importing countries have strict regulations on antibiotic levels in seafood products, CAA released the list of banned chemicals and regulation in coastal aquaculture, but antibiotic resistance remains a huge concern for scientific community.
 Addressing these challenges requires a multi-stakeholder approach involving the government, aquaculture industry, research institutions, and local communities.
 By implementing sustainable practices, investing in infrastructure and technology, and improving regulatory frameworks, Indian aquaculture can overcome these challenges and achieve its potential as a significant contributor to food security and economic growth.